-Today, all meters are read electronically by an Automated Meter Reading system.
-This meter reading system also allows us to remotely disconnect and connect services from our office.
 Members can log on to our website to our Member Services Portal to view their daily meter readings and monitor their usage.
-This portal also allows the member to view their bill, set up Auto-Pay, sign up for E-Billing, pay online and make changes to their account.
+This portal also allows the member to view their bill, set up Auto-Pay, sign up for E-Billing, make payments online and make changes to their account.
 This service is convenient to members since it can be accessed on any device, including smart phones, any time of the day, 365 days a year.
 Our automated telephone system allows members to obtain information on their account, report an outage, or pay their bill from any touchtone phone.
 This service is available 24/7 by dialing any of our offices.